 Teradyne is a leading provider of automated test equipment.
 The

-semiconductor business (processors, MCUs and power management),
+business (processors, MCUs and power management), long-term

-and strong balance sheet are positives.
-However, excess capacity
+strong balance sheet are positives.
+However, excess capacity and

-therefore reiterating our Neutral rating on TER shares.
+reiterating our Neutral rating on TER shares.

 Headquartered in North Reading, Mass., Teradyne Inc. (TER) is a